Fireye04/Pirate-TTRPG/Main.md

 - Spend one exhaustion to gain an FX POINT
 - FX POINTS can be spent within a roll and spent on DM provided options or a card draw.

+- fast experience progression; aim for quick snappy stories, that end in retirement, mutiny, or death, then new characters are rolled and start it all again.
+  - deincentivise long standing characters- Aging mechanics!!

 Each officer has a set of cards.
+These cards represent their capacity to exceed the average person's abilities.

 Cards are used to initiate actions.
 The value of the card is the number each player must role a d12 beneath in order to success.
+Face cards all count as 10, and aces count as 1 or 11, player's choice.
 The suit of the card represents the type of failure

 Hearts => Emotional Failure (hurt someones feelings, hurt your own feelings, etc) Diamond => ???